YTxFSGAMERz/WinAurex/docs/src/content/docs/Dashboard_Architecture.md

 # WPF Dashboard Architecture Guide

-As of version 5.0.0, **Windows-Optimisations** utilizes a native WPF (Windows Presentation Foundation) dashboard powered entirely by PowerShell, removing the need for external compilers or heavy dependencies.
+As of version 5.0.0, **WinAurex** utilizes a native WPF (Windows Presentation Foundation) dashboard powered entirely by PowerShell, removing the need for external compilers or heavy dependencies.

 This document serves as a developer blueprint for the dashboard internals.